 Compare GDP and GNP in Different Countries

 Compare GDP and GNP for different countries to gain a deeper understanding of their economic structures and relationships.
-For example, countries with large numbers of citizens working abroad, such as the Philippines and Mexico, tend to have significantly higher GNPs than GDPs.
-On the other hand, countries with large amounts of foreign investment, such as Ireland and Singapore, tend to have significantly higher GDPs than GNPs.
+As an example, countries with large numbers of citizens working abroad, such as the Philippines and Mexico, tend to have significantly higher GNPs than GDPs.
+Looking at it differently, countries with large amounts of foreign investment, such as Ireland and Singapore, tend to have significantly higher GDPs than GNPs.

 Use GDP and GNP in Conjunction with Other Indicators